makaronski/Diploma_Project_Bachelors/README.md

 # Diploma_Project_Bachelors

 For my diploma project for the bachelors degree, I've chosen to setup a website, that was supposed to work with a database.
+Here is the welcome page of the website(logged off):

-The database was used to store user data in order to login to the site.
+In order to improve the functionality and make it feasible for larger quantities of users and data, I used MySQL to setup a database.
+It was used to store user data (after registration) in order to login to the site.
 The db schema is :

 ![DB_Schema](/Diploma_Project_Bachelors.jpg)